hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_a_satellite_with_intric_6421427f-39b5-4637-9bf0-d27cf3b17843-0_2.content.md

 ## The Satellite Background: A Symbol of Human Ingenuity

-Our satellite background captures the essence of what makes space exploration so captivating - the incredible feats of engineering and innovation required to make it happen.
+Our satellite background captures the essence of what makes space exploration so Cap<wbr>ti<wbr>va<wbr>ting - the incredible feats of engineering and innovation required to make it happen.
 The design highlights the technical components and purpose of the satellite, reminding us of the remarkable achievements of human ingenuity.

 ## Explore the Universe with Us